-This will be a 4-visit, randomized, controlled, double-masked, bilateral wear, dispensing, $2 \times 2$ crossover study.
-Each subject will be randomized into one of two unique sequences to wear two different study lenses one at a time over two wear periods (test/control or control/test).
-During each wear period the lenses will be worn bilaterally for 1 week ( $7 \pm 2$ days) in a daily disposable modality.
-Study lenses will be worn for a minimum of 8 hours per day and at least 5 days per week during the wear period.
+This will be a 4-visit, randomized, controlled, single-masked, bilateral wear, dispensing, 2-treatment, 2-sequence, 2-period crossover study.

+At the initial visit (Visit 1), eligible subjects will be randomized into one of two unique sequences to wear two different study lenses one at a time over two wear periods (test/control or control/test).
+Subjects will wear each study lens type in a daily wear, daily disposable modality for approximately 1-week.
+Subjects will be advised to wear the study lenses for a minimum of 8 hours per day for at least 5 days during each wear period.
 Subjective comfort, vision and handling will be assessed using the CLUE questionnaire at both fitting and follow-up visits for each wear period.
-HLHC VA will be assessed at the follow-up evaluation using ETDRS charts.
-There will be a washout period of $7 \pm 2$ days duration between wear periods.
+Monocular HLHC VA will be assessed at the follow-up evaluation using ETDRS charts.
+There will be a washout period of 7 ± 2 days duration between wear periods.
 Subjects will not have access to the study lenses following completion of the protocol.